radall1/LarsonView/README.md

 This project was influenced by 3 different St. Olaf courses.
 The idea was born in PHYS 160: Intro to Engineering Design (using Arduino boards), the implementation blueprint was attempted in CS 251: Software Design and then finally, the switch to Raspberry Pis happened after getting introduced to them in CS 241: Hardware Design.

-All this to say: the `/sd_project` directory contains the CS 251: Software Design primitive implementation of this project which was very different (using Arduinos, C++ and no database) and unrelated to how it currently works.
+All this to say: the `/sd_project` directory contains the CS 251: Software Design primitive implementation of this project which was very different (using Arduino boards, C++ and no database) and unrelated to how it currently works.
 It exists primarily for nostalgia purposes now.